Relief Support for Syrian and Palestinian Syrian Refugee Families in Lebanon

 Agency: Popular Aid for Relief and Development (PARD)

-The Popular Aid for Relief and Development (PARD) is a Lebanese nonprofit, grassroots NGO that aims to improve the social, health and environmental conditions of marginalized and vulnerable groups, especially those in the Palestinian camps and gatherings, mainly through water and sanitation programs, mother and child care services and by empowering the youth and local communities.
+The Popular Aid for Relief and Development (PARD) is a Lebanese nonprofit, grassroots NGO whose mission is to improve the social, health and environmental conditions of marginalized and vulnerable groups, especially those in the Palestinian camps and gatherings, mainly through water and sanitation programs, mother and child care services and by empowering the youth and local communities.
 PARD also provides support and relief to people in distress during the times of disasters.
 It was founded in 1985 under the name of “The Relief Agency” by a group of volunteers.

 PARD successfully distributed 400 health kits to 400 families and conducted 144 hygiene promotion and health education sessions for 400 women.
 The health sessions included information on head lice, scabies, diarrhea, personal hygiene and public hygiene.
 The families that hosted the refugee families also benefited as the kits could be shared between them.
 Because of the education sessions, recipients were able to use the contents of the kits correctly and effectively.
 This knowledge will now stay with the recipients and they will continue to make steps to becoming healthier as they now have the knowledge on how to avoid many diseases.